A Static Optimality Transformation with Applications to Planar Point Location: Introduction

-A series of papers published by Arya et al.~ \cite{DBLP:journals/talg/AryaMM07,DBLP:journals/siamcomp/AryaMMW07,DBLP:conf/soda/AryaMM01,DBLP:conf/soda/AryaMM01a,DBLP:conf/focs/AryaMM00,DBLP:conf/swat/AryaCMR00}, converge on two algorithms.
-One supports queries in time $\mathcal{H}+O(\sqrt{\mathcal{H}}+1)$ and $O(n)$ space while another, simpler algorithm supports queries in time $(5 \ln 2)\mathcal{H}+O(1)$ and $O(n \log n)$ space.
-The latter algorithm is a truly simple variant of the randomized incremental construction~\cite{trapseidel,DBLP:journals/jsc/Mulmuley90}, where the randomization is biased according to the distribution.
+A series of papers by Arya~\etal~\cite{AryaMaMo07,AryaMaMoWo07, AryaMaMo01,AryaMaMo01a,AryaMaMo00,AryaChMoHa00} converge on two algorithms.
+The first one achieves query time $\mathcal{H}+O(\sqrt{\mathcal{H}}+1)$ with $O(n)$ space, while the second, simpler, algorithm supports queries in time $(5 \ln 2)\mathcal{H}+O(1)$ and $O(n \log n)$ space.\footnote{In this context, \emph{query time} refers to the expected depth of the associated decision tree.} The latter algorithm is a truly simple variant of randomized incremental construction~\cite{trapseidel,Mulmuley90}, where the random choices are biased according to the distribution.
 Both structures are randomized and have superlinear construction costs.
-Iacono~\cite{DBLP:journals/comgeo/Iacono04} presented a data structure that supports $O(\mathcal{H})$ queries in $O(n)$ space, but, unlike the aforementioned results, it is deterministic, can be constructed in linear time, and has terrible constants.
+Iacono~\cite{Iacono04} presented a data structure that supports $O(\mathcal{H})$ time queries in $O(n)$ space, but, unlike the aforementioned results, it is deterministic, can be constructed in linear time, and has terrible constants.